Reserve Bank of India (RBI)

 - Pronunciation: /nɒn pəˈfɔːmɪŋ ˈæset/

 - Definition: A loan or advance where interest or principal payment remains overdue for more than 90 days, as classified by the Reserve Bank of India under prudential norms, indicating that the asset has ceased to generate income for the lender.
-As of September 2025, the Gross NPA ratio of Scheduled Commercial Banks reached a historic low of 2.15% (down from the peak of 11.2% in FY 2017-18), with net NPAs at just 0.52% — the lowest levels since 2010-11.
+As of March 2026, the Gross NPA ratio of Scheduled Commercial Banks reached a historic low of 1.93% (down from 2.15% in September 2025 and a peak of 11.5% in March 2018; FinMin, May 2026), with Net NPAs at 0.39% (March 2026) — multi-decadal lows.

 Current Affairs Connect